 The town of Sirmione is a little gem on Lake Garda, Italy’s largest lake.
 Located in northern Italy, it makes a good day trip from cities like Venice, Verona, or Bergamo.

-It is perfect for a quick stop, a full day of exploring, or staying overnight.
-And, while it may be small in size, there is a lot to do from sightseeing, boat trips, browsing the streets, to leisurely sunbathing.
+It is perfect for a quick stop, a full day of exploring or staying overnight.
+And, while it may be small in size, there is a lot to do from sightseeing, boat trips, and browsing the streets, to leisurely sunbathing.

 So let’s have a look at what you can find there!

 The Scaligero Castle (Castello Scaligero) – This 14th Century fortification is pretty much the entry point to the town center so there is no chance you can miss it.
 For a 6 euro ticket, you get to climb its walls and tower and enjoy stunning views of the area.
 There are barely any expositions to see but the views definitely justify the price.
 Note: Kids under 18 years of age go for free!

 Parco Callas Arena – This park as well as Parco Publico Tomelleri offers a nice shade when the sun is high in the sky or simply take a break on one of the benches and watch the world go by for as long as you like.

 Lido delle Bionde – One of the local beaches, easily accessible by walking from the town center.
 With sun loungers, kayaks and water bicycles for rent, showers, a bar as well as a restaurant it’s a good spot if you want to cool yourself down during hot summer days.

 The streets of Sirmione – Whether you decide to spend the day simply exploring the streets and the local architecture or browse various local shops make sure to take a break for a tasty lunch in one of the restaurants.
 Or, if in a hurry, simply grab a slice of pizza instead!